-Late in 2015, the first revenue train will push north of Finch Avenue, and keep going.
+Early in 2016, the first revenue train will push north of Finch Avenue, and keep going.
 For the first time in the sixty-year history of the subway, the train will cross Steeles Avenue, the old boundary of Metropolitan Toronto, and continue two kilometres north, stopping in the heart of the redeveloping City of Vaughan.
 Stranger still, this train will not be operating on the Yonge subway line, which reached Finch in 1974.
 Rather, it will be travelling on the Spadina line, which opened for the public four years after the last extension to the Yonge line opened.
 Despite the Spadina subway’s youth, however, once its 8.6 kilometre, six station extension opens, it will be the culmination of over a quarter century of planning and preparation, political wrangling and will.

 The extension of the Spadina subway to York University and the new commercial centre for the City of Vaughan was originally conceived as an extension that went nowhere near York University or Vaughan.
 Instead of heading northwest towards the Steeles/Jane intersection, Spadina trains would have travelled north on Dufferin to Finch and then east from there to Yonge.

 Arguing Over Subway Plans in the 1980s